-Next, the following elisp commands need to be run in your Emacs session.
-You may wish to add these commands to your Emacs startup file (usually ~/.emacs) so that Emacs will be always be ready to communicate with NightBench.
+Next, the following elisp commands must be issued in your Emacs session.
+You may wish to add these commands to your Emacs startup file (usually ~/.emacs).

+'''

-(require 'kt-emacs) (ktalk-start)
+(require 'kt-emacs)

+(ktalk-start)

+'''

 If successful, these commands will start up the command /usr/bin/X11/kt-emacs which is the program that handles communication between NightBench and Emacs.